 You can have a range of types of debt, basically good and bad.

 It might be called “good” debt if held against something that is an appreciating asset like a property, your education or a business.

-In theory, all of these could help you to increase your wealth over time.
+In theory, these could help you increase your wealth over time.
 Providing you keep the debt manageable and have a plan to deal with it once and for all.

 The “bad” debt is money borrowed against things that are or have already lost their value and continue to do so.

 That brand new car lost 20% of its value the second you drove it away.
 Those clothes, TVs, shoes, basically the stuff you buy will never reach its asking price again that you borrowed money to buy.

 This is bad debt as the stuff you bought is going down in value while the debt and payments you are making for it are going up.

 Get a list of all your debts and see where you think they sit in the good or bad category.

 Until you get your debt under control, it will keep dragging you back.
 You won’t be able to create wealth with a lot of debt.